All Episodes

 Now, the Democrats would love for you to think that Medicare reform lost, but it didn't.

-Dirty tricks won.
+Dirty Tricks won.

-Hoping that they the less they say, the better it'll off they'll be.
+The Republicans are reluctant to say anything, hoping that the less they say, the better off they'll be.

 Political correctness and so forth, worried about offending somebody.

-Let's go to some some Medicare sound bites here.
+Let's go to some Medicare soundbites here.

-Now, this is this is fascinating.
+Now, this is fascinating.

 I've met Pete Peterson.

-And uh I've met him.
+And I've met him.

 He's nice.